 CBD and marijuana are mostly used alternatively by the under-educated public.
 However, this isn’t always right.

 CBD stands for cannabidiol i.e. a naturally occurring compound known for a variety of health benefits for the human body.
 It is found abundantly in marijuana.
 CBD is actually the second most commonly occurring compound in marijuana.
 However, it is rarely extracted from marijuana.
-In fact, the most common source of CBD is the hemp plant.
+In fact, the most common source of CBD in the hemp plant.

 Although both marijuana and hemp belong to the same plant genus i.e. cannabis, their species may differ.
-The marijuana plant can belong to either the cannabis Indica species or cannabis Sativa species.
+The marijuana plant can belong to either the cannabis Indica species or the cannabis Sativa species.
 However, the hemp plant belongs to cannabis Sativa only.
 The plants from cannabis Indica species are high in THC, another cannabidiol.
 THC is mostly prohibited in various parts of the world as it accounts for a drug that causes a high and can hence be abused.
 So this renders the cultivation of marijuana illegal in some parts of the world.

 The hemp plants contain lesser or no strains of THC on the other hand.
 In the majority of hemp varieties, the THC concentration is 0.3% or lower.
 Whereas, it is as high as around 30% or higher in most varieties of marijuana.
 Hence, most of the CBD products in the market are not derived from marijuana rather the main source of CBD is hemp.
 So, calling CBD the same as marijuana is wrong.

 Verdict: Where CBD is one of the most commonly found compounds in marijuana, it is more commonly extracted from hemp.’

 This is one of the most strongly held misconceptions about CBD products.
 One of the reasons why it is so prevalent is that it is partially right.
 CBD by itself might not be psychoactive, or it may not create as much high as THC does.
 But here is the catch;